peteryej/WDAProjectResource/README.md

 `git clone https://github.com/peteryej/WDAProjectResource.git`

+There is a lab station with speaker and microphone connected to PowerDues.
+We will have more of the station setup next week.

+Check back often for update of code and more resources.
+You can run `git pull` in your directory to receive the updates.

 ## Three ways to generate audio
 ### 1. Use PowerDue to generate audio
 Under audioGenerate/audioOutPowerDue folder, it uses WM8731_Audio library to generate a single frequency output.